 If it’s a hair washing day, fantastic!
 Pay extra attention to your scalp.
 If you don’t want to wash with shampoo, try co-washing to clear the chlorine or salts and dirt from the ocean.

 ATTENTION!
 If you swim daily or very regularly, we don’t recommend washing your hair with shampoo daily as it will be more damaging for your hair.
 Pool or ocean + daily shampooing = definite damage.

 Gain back any lost moisture

-Apply a Moisturizing treatment between shampoo and conditioner to regain any lost moisture caused by the salt and the heat.
-Look for a hair mask that contains moisture-locking ingredients such as pro-vitamin B5, sugar, sweet almond, or olive oil.
+Apply a moisturizing treatment between shampooing and applying conditioner to regain any lost moisture caused by the salt and the heat.
+Look for a hair mask that contains moisture-locking ingredients such as pro-vitamin B5, sugar, and sweet almond or olive oil.

 After cleansing your hair and scalp with shampoo and/or conditioner, finish by rinsing off any leftover product with cold water to leave it shiny and soft.

-Make sure you are giving your hair exactly what it needs when it needs it.
-Follow your Hair Routine.
+Make sure you are giving your hair exactly what it needs, when it needs it by following your Hair Routine.
 You can start by completing our online test HERE to receive a calendar and guide on how to treat your hair with specific instructions.
-For any questions or concerns book your Hair Talk with us, we’re always happy to help!